-Gain insights into the legal profession, whilst helping members of the public with real life legal issues.
+Gain insights into the legal profession, while helping members of the public with real-life legal issues.

 Our Legal Advice Centre offers a unique experience while you study at the School of Law - to develop practical skills in offering pro bono legal advice in real legal cases.
-Under the supervision of a qualified solicitor, you will meet a client, research their case and prepare advice for them.
+Under the supervision of a qualified solicitor or barrister, you will meet a client, research their case and prepare advice for them.

 Regular clinics are held in the following areas of the law:

 - environmental law;

 - mental incapacity law;

 If there is a particular area you are interested in developing further, you can volunteer for relevant clinics to further develop your knowledge.

 We also run drop-in clinics at the Manchester Civil Justice Centre in family, housing and immigration law, where you can attend with a solicitor and observe on the spot legal advice.

 About the Centre

 Our Legal Advice Centre provides free, strictly confidential legal advice to members of the public (including University staff and students).